The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions

+\begin{corollary}[Filtration-Induced Core Shift] The effective residual space $(n-k)$ dictated by the Ehrhart foliation derived above is not an arbitrary arithmetic translation, but the direct geometric manifestation of the Kaleidoscopic Filter $\mathcal{K}_k$.
+Because the action of $\mathcal{K}_k$ inherently mandates that all dimensions must strictly exceed the boundary (eliminating the $\le k$ sub-dimensional vacuum), it instantaneously and deterministically consumes exactly $k$ quanta of spatial mass from the total available volume $n$.
+Thus, the filter physically enforces the topological requirement that the continuous dilation parameter $m$ evaluates strictly over the shifted coordinate domain $(n-k)$, definitively bridging the algebraic operator $\mathcal{K}_k$ to the physical Ehrhart geometric foliation. \end{corollary}

-\begin{definition}[Simplicial Ehrhart Basis] We define the \textbf{Simplicial Ehrhart Basis} $\mathcal{B}_{k,j}(x)$ as the exact discrete function representing the Ehrhart volume of the $j$-th rational simplicial layer evaluated over a continuous spatial mass $x$.
+Counting the lattice points within this specific geometric slice reduces identically to evaluating the classical Ehrhart polynomial of the standard simplex $L(\Delta_{k-1}, m) = \binom{m+k-1}{k-1}$.
+This dictates the absolute mathematical necessity of defining the discrete volume basis as follows: \begin{definition}[Simplicial Ehrhart Basis] We define the \textbf{Simplicial Ehrhart Basis} $\mathcal{B}_{k,j}(x)$ as the exact discrete function representing the Ehrhart volume of the $j$-th rational simplicial layer evaluated over a continuous spatial mass $x$.
 To strictly prohibit the extraction of fractional ghost volumes between the valid lattice layers, the formulation inherently requires a discrete lattice indicator filter:

 \end{definition}